russtoku/uipa/docs/uipa-site-map.md

 <img src="images/uipa-account-changed-email.png" alt="" width=500/>

-After cliking on the confirmation link in your email message, you will see Account Settings Page with a notice saying that your email address has been changed.
+After clicking on the confirmation link in your email message, you will see the Account Settings Page with a notice saying that your email address has been changed.